-Henrietta Swann Leavitt (1868-1921) was one of several women working as a human "computer" at Harvard college, identifying images of variable stars on photographic plates.
+Henrietta Swann Leavitt (1868–1921) was one of several women working as a human "computer" at Harvard College, identifying images of variable stars on photographic plates.
 She discovered that the brightness of a special flashing star known as a Cepheid variable was related to how often it pulsed.
 This relationship allowed astronomers to calculate the distances of stars and galaxies, the size of the Milky Way, and the expansion of the universe.
-[This entry was corrected June 12, 2012.]

-American astronomer Harlow Shapley (1885-1972) calculated the size of the Milky Way galaxy and general location of its center.
-He argued that the objects known as "nebula" lay within the galaxy, rather than outside of it, and in 1920 participated in the "Great Debate".
-He also incorrectly disagreed with Edwin Hubble's observations that the universe boasted galaxies other than the Milky Way.
+American astronomer Harlow Shapley (1885–1972) calculated the size of the Milky Way galaxy and general location of its center.
+He argued that the objects known as "nebulae" lay within the galaxy, rather than outside of it, and incorrectly disagreed with Hubble's observations that the universe boasted galaxies other than the Milky Way.

 Frank Drake (born 1930) is one of the pioneers in the search for extraterrestrial intelligence.
-He was one of the founders of the Search for Extraterrestrial Intelligence (SETI) and the deviser of the Drake equation, a mathematical equation used to estimate the number of extraterrestrial civilizations in the Milky Way galaxy able to be detected.
+He was one of the founders of the Search for Extraterrestrial Intelligence (SETI) and devised the Drake equation, a mathematical equation used to estimate the number of extraterrestrial civilizations in the Milky Way galaxy able to be detected.

 American astronomer William K. Hartmann (born 1939) put forth the most widely accepted theory on the formation of the moon in 1975.
 He proposed that, after a collision with a large body scooped, debris from the Earth coalesced into the moon.